Geoff Bullock: Early life and career

 In January 1997 Bullock released the solo album You Rescued Me: The First Ten Years Anthology 1987-1997, a double CD album on the Breedon Hill Music label which collected his works written while a member of Hillsong.
 In 1998 he issued Hands of Grace – Face to Face Worship on the Kingsway label, of which Cross Rhythms Trevor Kirk said that "[his] recent work has noticeably veered toward the middle of the road.
 This project goes further, and infringes on the ambient.
 Loads of swirling synths and elaborate (and lengthy) arrangements."
 Bullock also wrote his first book, Hands of grace: Jesus, God's symphony of hope, printed by Strand Publishing, in 1998.
 His album A Symphony of Hope was released on 21 May 1999, which was recorded with the Prague Philharmonic Orchestra and has Paul Terracini as conductor and arranger.
 It had been recorded in Prague on Good Friday and included two tracks written by Terracini.

-In 2000 Bullock's second book, Power of your love: Jesus: the unexpected God, was published.
+In 2000 Bullock's second book, Power Of Your Love: Jesus: The Unexpected God, was published.
 It was followed in early 2001 by another album, Deeper and Deeper, of which Jennifer Brooker of Cross Rhythms said that it had a "broad rich sound, immaculately produced; some numbers are arranged for full symphony orchestra" although she also wrote that "Shame the songs aren't more memorable, anyone looking for another 'Power of Your Love' won't find it."
 In October 2008 Bullock reflected on his songs, saying that they are "about worship, but worship is an entirely different thing.
 It is a bit like love songs.
 Love songs aren’t love, they are songs about love.
 I think worship is far more your response and your meditation and being confronted by what it means to receive grace and forgiveness from God."

 On 22 August 2011 Bullock issued a triple CD compilation album, The Power of Your Love – The Songs of Geoff Bullock.
 He has said about his later work, "All my songs and my whole spiritual journey since [Hillsong] is all about what God has done for me, rather than what I would like to do."

 He was interviewed in 2021 podcast of "I was a teenage fundamentalist" about his faith and his time at Hillsong.

+In 2025, Bullock released an album consisting of demos of songs written between 2002 and 2013, titled Musical Notebook.